filecoin-project/FIPs/FIPS/fip-f4_address_class.md

 Specifically, the FVM will:

 1. Create a new embryo actor with a well-known embryo code CID and a zero nonce.
-5. Deposited the funds in said actor.
+2. Deposited the funds in said actor.
-6. Assign the target `f4` address to that actor (but don't yet assign an `f2` address).
+3. Assign the target `f4` address to that actor (but don't yet assign an `f2` address) by updating the `Init` actor's address map.

 ### Exec4